 Student will notify his or her faculty of the accommodations needed for each class as soon as possible.
 Faculty members will receive an electronic accommodation letter from the DSS office soon after a student makes the request.
 Shortly after the accommodation emails have been sent, students should meet with their faculty members to discuss arrangements of accommodations .

 After conferring with his or her instructor regarding how test and exam accommodations will be provided, a student should notify the DSS a week before the exam if DSS is needed to make arrangements to have a test or exam proctored.
-This can be done by the student making the request for accommodations on his or her AIM account a week before the test.
-If AIM will not allow the student to submit the request, he or she should email DSS@loyola.edu, or by call 410-617-2750.
+This can be done by the student making the request for accommodations in his or her DSS database account a week before the test.
+If the program does not not allow the student to submit the request, he or she should email DSS@loyola.edu, or by call 410-617-2750.
 The student must provide the faculty member’s name, course, and the date and time the faculty member approved for the student to take the exam.

 Accommodation Coordinator’s Responsibilities